 Why Do I Feel Sad For No Reason?

-If we're feeling sadness when we wake up, or sadness creeps upon us for no apparent reason during our day that it is troubling.
+If we're feeling safe sad when we wake up, or sadness creeps upon us for no apparent reason during the day, this is troubling.
 We just cannot seem to put our finger on the origin of the sad feeling.
-That's when it's important to pay attention to that feeling and investigate it further.
-Sadness doesn't come about for "no reason," it's a matter of finding out the origin of where that feeling is evoked from.
+That's when it's important to pay attention to that feeling and investigate where it's coming from.
+Sadness doesn't appear for "no reason," it's a matter of finding out the origin of that feeling.

-The Subconscious Mind at Work
+The Subconscious Mind At Work

-When sadness comes upon us suddenly during the day, there may be some subconscious reason for that.
+When sadness comes upon us suddenly, there may be some subconscious reason for it.
 Perhaps someone has said something to us that on a subconscious level reminded us of a traumatic childhood event.
 Our brains store so much information and memories that we never know when some visual or auditory stimulation will trigger something within us.
 We are not always aware of the actual memory being triggered, but we become acutely aware of the feeling of sadness.

-Physiological Reasons for Sadness
+Physiological Reasons For Sadness

 Feelings of sadness that persist for no reason could be related to mild or even severe depression.
 However, other reasons should be explored before resorting to using medication to treat persistent sadness.
 Sometimes sadness or feeling blue can be related to physical health.
 Anemia, or low blood iron, or hormonal imbalance can cause feelings of mild or even severe depression.

 While the advice and care of a medical doctor are the first steps, one should take if bothered by persistent feelings of sadness, having someone to talk to or who can provide resources for other help and strategies for dealing with bouts of sadness is also a good idea.
 This person is professionally trained to help you understand your feelings of sadness or depression and work through them.